alemar11/ios-watchos-tvos-macos-resources/README.md

 * [EFColorPicker](https://github.com/EFPrefix/EFColorPicker) - EFColorPicker is a lightweight color picker in Swift.
 * [EmojiPickerUI](https://github.com/insidegui/EmojiPickerUI) - A framework implementing a macOS-style emoji picker for iPadOS.
 * [FAImageCropper](https://github.com/fahidattique55/FAImageCropper) - Image Cropper like Instagram.
+* [FMPhotoPicker](https://github.com/congnd/FMPhotoPicker) - FMPhotoPicker is a modern, simple and zero-dependency photo picker with an elegant and customizable image editor.
 * [Fusuma](https://github.com/ytakzk/Fusuma) - Instagram-like photo browser and a camera feature with a few line of code in Swift.
 * [ImagePicker](https://github.com/hyperoslo/ImagePicker) - Reinventing the way ImagePicker works.
 * [ImageViewer.swift](https://github.com/michaelhenry/ImageViewer.swift) - An easy to use Image Viewer that is inspired by Facebook.